-2020 is gone, and 2021 has to be (it better be) an exceptional year.
-But speaking of web design and websites, what trends will become popular among web designers?
+2020 is gone, and 2021 is just starting.
+Speaking of web design trends, which ones will become popular among web designers?

-With the newly released Google Page Experience serving as a ranking factor in 2021, web designers will start focusing on providing the end-user with faster-loading sites, easy to use and simple to navigate.
-These are some technologies we will use to optimize our client’s websites:
+With the newly released Google Page Experience serving as a ranking factor in 2021 and upcoming algorithm updates in the middle of the year, I predict web designers will focus on creating faster-loading sites, easy to use and simple to navigate.

 SVG images are made of code, using mathematical formulas to form simple and complex shapes.
-The more complex the shape, the more code needed, but since code is only text, this is the reason SVG files save a lot of space.
+The more complex the shape, the more code needed, but since code is just text, is the reason SVG files are small.

 Google is focusing more and more on the user, this means that light, fast-loading websites that attract and keep the user on-site more time will be the ones to get top positions in search results.

-At some point, I believe SVG illustrations will be preferred over traditional jpg or png image files unless WEBP formats are optimized even more and also be more compatible with content management systems like WordPress, which until now, has issues with the upload and display of webp images.
+At some point, I believe SVG illustrations will be preferred over traditional jpg or png image files unless WEBP formats are optimized even more and also be more compatible with content management systems like WordPress, which only recently started being compatible with WebP images.

-images, and content.
+Nowadays, most web designers follow the same boring structure: the logo at the top, carrousels, some images, and content (although sometimes this is the best way to do it).
 But in the last year, motion animation or scrolling animations are taking a step forward.

 Keeping up with the focus on the end-user, web designers should keep concentrating their efforts on providing the user with a flawless experience, simple to use, easy-to-understand websites, with minimalism as a trend.